-No, I didn't take them from the road!
-We have a fantastic maintenance team at our College and when I asked them if they had some spare cones for a couple of weeks, they brought some over. (securing for themselves a block of chocolate).
+No, I didn’t take them from the road!
+We have a fantastic maintenance team at our College and when I asked them if I could borrow some spare cones for a couple of weeks, they brought some over. (securing for themselves a block of chocolate).
 I ripped an old Chris Ryan book to pieces because the yellowing pages coloured beautifully around the edges.
 Even withdrawn books have their value.

 On the photos they look a bit bare but in reality they were very stylish.
 I made 8 of them to be placed in the middle of the round tables used for a Christmas party of 40 people.
 Guests could place their glasses and finger food around the base of the tree.
 The Pohutukawa flower on top gave it a real NZ feel.
 I could have put some on the base but I didn’t want to get caught pruning the Pohutukawa (with old scissors in hand) so I had to be quick…….

 - A couple of roadside cones – legally obtained!

 - Green from conifers and flowers from Pohutukawa

 Of course you can decorate it in all kinds of ways.
 This is just a basic example.
 Christmas balls, fairy lights, more green or flowers, tinsel.
 An angel on top or a bird.
 You name it.
 Let your imagination grow wild and have fun.

 What to do:

 - Cut or tear the pages from the book(s) Wrinkle the bottom pages a bit to shape them so they fit around the cone

 - Attach them to the cone with tape